aspose-pdf-cloud/aspose-pdf-cloud-dotnet/README.md

 ## Read PDF Formats
 MHT, PCL, PS, XSLFO, MD

-## Enhancements in Version 24.1
+## Enhancements in Version 24.2
-- Add support to convert password protected PDF to SVG in PutPdfInRequestToSvg API.
-- Add support to convert password protected PDF to SVG in PutPdfInStorageToSvg API.
+- Memory leak when converting PDF to DOCX.
 - A new version of Aspose.PDF Cloud was prepared using the latest version of Aspose.PDF for .NET.

 ## Unit Tests